Solo Display Team: PC-7 Solo Display Team

-The PC-7 Solo Display Team is based at Woensdrecht Air Base in the Dutch province of North Brabant.
-It flies one of the thirteen single engine turbo trainer Pilatus PC-7 of the Royal Netherlands Air Force.
-The team consists of the pilot, two instructors and the ground crew.
-The PC-7 Solo Display Team has two aircraft at its disposal, unlike the F-16 Solo Display Team, one operational, the other functions as backup.
+The PC-7 Solo Display Team was based at Woensdrecht Air Base in the Dutch province of North Brabant.
+It flew one of the thirteen single engine turbo trainer Pilatus PC-7 of the Royal Netherlands Air Force.
+The team consisted of the pilot, two instructors and the ground crew.
+The PC-7 Solo Display Team had two aircraft at its disposal, unlike the F-16 Solo Display Team, one operational, the other functions as backup.